- Photocopying under "fair dealing" for private study or research

 There is a substantial overlap between photocopying under "fair dealing" for private study or research and photocopying under the CLA licence.
 Works which can be photocopied under the CLA licence can normally also be copied under "fair dealing" (but not vice versa), and the CLA licence grants rights that go beyond "fair dealing".
 This section summarises the differences between the two authorisations for photocopying, in order to help users decide which one to rely on.

-- Who can copy: the CLA licence only authorises photocopying by SOAS students and staff, whereas any Library user can photocopy under "fair dealing".
+- Who can copy: the CLA licence only authorises photocopying by SOAS staff, whereas any Library user can photocopy under "fair dealing".
 External Library users who wish to photocopy items must rely on "fair dealing" for private study or research, or on one of the copyright provisions that allow material to be copied in order to reproduce it in another work (see Reproduction of Library materials).

 - How much can be copied: the extent limits for photocopying under the CLA licence and under "fair dealing" appear essentially the same.
 However, the recommended limits for copying under "fair dealing" are simply that: recommendations based on library sector practice, the views of writers on copyright and guidance issued by other institutions.
 There is no way of predicting what the courts will decide is a "fair" amount in the event of a dispute.
 By contrast, the CLA licence sets down definite limits on how much can be photocopied and therefore provides a greater degree of certainty.